isabelcabezasm/designpatterns/factory/README.md

 - As mentioned above, we need 2 *families* of products: `IWomanCostume` and `IManCostume`.
 So now our costumes must implement one of these interfaces.
 Of course we might add several other families: animals, plants, robots, etc.
 - We have an `ICostumeFactory` interface, which defines 2 methods: `CreateWomanCostume` and `CreateManCostume`.
 - We also have 2 concrete classes to implement those obects:
-  - `HumanHeroesCostumeFactory` is able to create costumes using materials available on Earth, so it will return a `BlackWidowCostume` and a `IronmanCostume`;
+  - `HumanHeroesCostumeFactory` is able to create costumes using materials available on Earth, so it will return a `BlackWidowCostume` and an `IronmanCostume`;
   - `NotHumanHeroesCostumeFactory` can create costumes using materials retrieved on other planets, so it will return a `GamoraCostume` and a `ThorCostume`.
 - `CostumeShop` is our client: depending on the factory used to create it, it will set up its shop window using *humans* or *not humans* costumes.
 As you can see, the client depends only upon abstractions (`IWomanCostume`, `IManCostume`, `ICostumeFactory`) and has no visibility of any concrete implementation.
 - To align the sample with the basic pattern described above, we removed Captain America costume and simplified the costume interfaces a bit.